sunsparc64/mode/README.md

 If using OS X and a installation platform for Jumpstart it is recommended to use flar based installs as the performance of the OS X NFS server being so utterly useless.

+- Parallels

+There is initial Parallels support for creating VMs